 #4: Neglecting to write awesome content

-A lot is already written on this blog about writing awesome content, but I still frequently come across sites that do a poor job in writing content.
+We regularly write about writing awesome content on this blog, but we still frequently come across sites that do a poor job in writing content.
 It’s important to make sure every page of your site has decent content, at least 300 words.
 You can’t expect Google to see you as an expert on a certain topic when you have only written two sentences about it.
 This indicates to Google that your page probably isn’t the best result to match the search query.